The Web address of this article is http://sfhelp.org/grief/basics.htm

 sickness or

-depression, addictions, obesity; hyper-tension; "endless" rage or sadness;
+depression, addictions, obesity; hypertension; "endless" rage or sadness;

-difficulty sleeping, digesting, concentrating, and/or forming new bonds; divorces;
+divorces, difficulty sleeping, digesting, concentrating, and/or forming new bonds;

 and premature death.

-that I include it among four or five core
+that I include it among five core

-that promote epidemic personal and family misery,
+hazards that promote epidemic misery,

+stress, and illness in our society.
 Americans avoid recognizing this hazard by condoning

 key grieving requisites.
 Do you agree?